 Joseph Hale and his younger brother, Peter, had lived in Beacon Hills since they were children.
 Their parents had stumbled upon the town by accident, but they had taken a liking to it almost immediately.
 They wanted their family to stay far away from the outside world in order to form a strong and secure pack.
 The elder Hales were wise for this, and their sons stayed in the town where they were born, wanting to honor their parents wishes.

 However, Joe Hale couldn't follow the most sacred rule that his parents had set- stay away from humans.
 He had been fascinated by the way they lived.
 But he had been even more fascinated by a human girl by the name of Talia Leven.
-She was beautiful, dark- haired and dark eyed, and she had stolen his heart after only a year.
+She was beautiful, dark-haired and dark eyed, and she had stolen his heart after only a year.
 Joe had told her everything, much to his parents displeasure.
 They didn't understand their oldest son's interest in the human girl, and neither did Peter.
-He often scolded Joe for pursuing the relationship, claiming that Joe was a danger to Talia.
+He often questioned Joe about the girl, afraid that she would one day hurt him.

 Talia had known this, and she knew that if she ever wanted to accepted into the Hale family, she had to do the only thing that would make their relationship right- she had to receive the bite to become a werewolf.
 Joe had agreed to the suggestion whole-heartedly, and after they were married, they started a family.